 First things first, you need to be a little bit prepared if you want to achieve the best result.
 Be tactical and start by blitzing any hair removal ahead of time.
 Need a wax?
 Make sure you book an appointment at least two days before and shave a day before applying fake tan, too.
 This will give the pores time to close and provide a good base for your tan application.

 Exfoliating well is vital if you want a smooth and flawless tan.
 Plan to slough off any dry skin with an exfoliator, paying extra attention to elbows, knees and ankles.
 Again, if you can remember to do this 24 hours before you intend to whip out your self-tanner, you will get the best results.
-We like Sienna X Polishing Body Scrub, £11.95, because of the extra fine texture.
+I like Sienna X Polishing Body Scrub, £11.95, because of the extra fine texture.
 The mix of shea butter and sweet almond also leaves skin beautifully smooth and soft.

 In the days before you fake tan, it’s also best to avoid any heavy body oils or lotions.
 There’s a chance they will leave a barrier on the skin and result in a patchy application.
 A good tip is to take a cool shower just before you apply your gradual tan.
 This will help to wash off any product and cool you down because warm skin can lead to a mottled result.